m0o0hammad/psql-master-master-docker-/readme.md

 All you have to do is run Docker Compass on each of the nodes separately.

-Changes are also made to change the database and repmgr configuration from within the config directory.
+Changes are also made to change the database and repmgr configuration from within the con.d directory.